HTG (GENERAL PURPOSE HUNTING)

 Build your own

 The General Purpose Hunting (HTG) is the original M40A1 Marine Sniper Rifle stock as originally designed by McMillan for a heavy barrel Remington 700.
 It can be used for either short or long actions, as well as ADL (blind magazine), BDL (hinged floorplate), and most detachable box magazine systems.
 It will take any barrel contour up to a #8.
 This stock can also be used for most Remington, Winchester, and Savage actions.
 The HTG is available with or without texture on forend and pistol grip.
 Available in right and left hand.
-It can be ordered with either of the optional integral cheekpieces.
+It can also be ordered with either of the optional integral cheekpieces.

 |FLAT TOP (No Inlet)||$306|